 Latið meg ei á Frísaland fordervast!
 This is the Faroese language, and its translation is: ‘Do not let me perish in Friesland!’
 It is a cry of a Faroese young woman when she was being kidnapped by Frisian pirates somewhere in the Middle Ages.
 The question of this blog post is not about how onContinue reading “Latið Meg Ei á Frísaland Fordervast!
 And the Murder of a Bishop”

-Sailors Escaped from Cyclops, and Saw World’s End
+Sailors Escaped From Cyclops, and Saw World’s End

 “Why am I late to class?
 Oh, you’re gonna love this — there was this random cat in our barn this morning, right?
 Total stranger.
 And guess what?
 I stepped right in its poop.
 Yep.
-So before I could even think about school, I had to deal with the whole mess — literally scrubbing myContinue reading “Sailors Escaped from Cyclops, and Saw World’s End”
+So before I could even think about school, I had to deal with the whole mess — literally scrubbing myContinue reading “Sailors Escaped From Cyclops, and Saw World’s End”

 The Batwing Doors of Dorestad.
 A Two-Way Gateway of Trade and Power